vvmspace/theproject/docs/LLM_APIS.md

 ## LLM APIs Abstraction concept

-We should use abstraction layer for LLM APIs to be able to switch between different LLM providers easily.
+We should use abstraction layer for LLM APIs, **langchain** for example, to be able to switch between different LLM providers easily.

 `model` should be passed by parameter and based on `model` we should use different LLM providers following abstraction principles.